isomerpages/moe-yuhuasec/_about-yhss/Principal's Message.md

 from school, at home and into the larger society, our hope is to build Yuhuans who truly live out what it means to <strong>Be The Change.</strong>
 </p>
-<p>&nbsp;Lastly, this rallying theme transfers agency, ownership and power
+<p>Lastly, this rallying theme transfers agency, ownership and power to each
-to each and every Yuhuan.&nbsp; We must <strong>believe in the ability and capacity of all Yuhuans to Be The Change.</strong> This rallying theme calls on each and every one of us – in school, and as stakeholders – to be entrusted with the power to make change within our own sphere of control.</p>
+and every Yuhuan.&nbsp; We must <strong>believe in the ability and capacity of all Yuhuans to Be The Change.</strong> This rallying theme calls on each and every one of us – in school, and as stakeholders – to be entrusted with the power to make change within our own sphere of control.</p>